KeithSloan/CQ_GDML_Package/README.md

 ## Structure
-I find GDML volumes a bit confusing so am going to diverge a bit.
-So Objects can be placed in volumes and the export will deal with Physical & Logical Volumes
+I find GDML volumes a bit confusing so am going to diverge a bit. i.e. Objects can be placed in volumes and the export will deal with Physical & Logical Volumes

   * Volume ( GDML Logical Volume )